falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

     - ubuntu-2004:202107-02 (x86_64)

-#### Desired `kernel test grid` Expansion
+### Desired `kernel test grid` Expansion

 *Distributions*

 Choose a minimum of five popular distributions from the pool of distributions for which Falco currently publishes kernel drivers (retrieved from [falcosecurity/kernel-crawler](https://github.com/falcosecurity/kernel-crawler/tree/kernels) on May 31, 2023).
-Ensure a balanced representation between deb-based and rpm-based distributions.
+Ensure a balanced representation between deb-based and rpm-based distributions, taking into account their real-world popularity.

 - AliyunLinux
 - AlmaLinux